 Prepare the Cake

 Start with a baked cake or cake scrapes.
-Using a large bowl, break the cake into fine cake crumbs using your hands or a mixer.
+Using a large bowl, break the cake into fine crumbs using your hands or a mixer.
 Add two tablespoons of frosting and mix well until the cake becomes a ball.

 Note: This recipe assumes two tablespoons of frosting to one box of cake.
 If using a different amount of cake, adjust the frosting accordingly.